mdgaziur/yal/README.md

 | `^=`      | Bitwise xor by rhs         |
 | `>>=`     | Right shift by rhs         |
 | `<<=`     | Left shift by rhs          |

-# Gotchas

-When calling a function, it'll inherit the scope of parent function